prajeshElEvEn/innohacks-db/README.md

 # CoviZone

-This project makes extensive use of Machine Learning to detect the people wandering without mask in order to spread awareness about the ongoing pandemic crisis.
-The project is in development and your suggestions to improve this project are always welcome.
+This project makes extensive use of Machine Learning to detect the people wandering without mask or not following social distancing - in order to spread awareness about the ongoing Covid-19 pandemic.
+It feeds data to realtime database - [Firebase](https://firebase.google.com/) and then the data is fetched and displayed onto the [website](https://prajesheleven.github.io/innohacks-db/).

+- This project was built as a submission for [Innohacks Summit 2022](https://www.innohacks.live/).

 ## Resources Used